 ABOUT CHRISTIAN BRECHNEFF

-His paintings appear in public and private collections worldwide including the Metropolitan Museum of Art, the National Gallery of Greece, and the Orange Country Museum, Newport Beach, California.
+His paintings appear in public and private collections worldwide, including the Metropolitan Museum of Art, the National Gallery of Greece, and the Orange County Museum of Art, Newport Beach, CA.

 Christian's latest illustrated book, Into the Garden (Glitterati, Inc., 2019), chronicles the long-term pilgrimage of a visionary painter, bringing exquisite private gardens to the public through his vivid expressions in watercolor, oil, and gouache.